elaforge/karya/doc/overview.md

 have a large standard library, but also be able to define notation specific to your score.
 The editor is graphical but also uses a haskell REPL for configuration, automation, and extension.
-If you're familiar with Amiga-style trackers, it looks somewhat similar.
+If you're familiar with Amiga-style trackers, it looks somewhat similar, but fundamentally it's much closer to a programming language.

 The primary backend is MIDI, though it can also produce lilypond if you restrict yourself to the subset of notation that can be translated to staff notation.
-It doesn't record audio or host VSTs, but you can sync with a DAW via MTC and MMC.
+It doesn't record audio or host VSTs, but you can use a DAW to host VSTs and effect, and record tracks.
+You can sync with MTC and MMC to record live audio, but I haven't tested that much yet.

+Development is on OS X.  It should theoretically work on linux, but I haven't done much testing there.

 As far as I know, there are no other sequencers with similar goals and features, but if there are, I'd be interested in hearing about them.